cityofaustin/Residential-Permitting/_projects/deck/define.md

 ---

-Before you start building your deck or apply for a permit(s), it’s important to describe what your project is, figure out if you need any permits, and collect the information you need for your consultation and application.
+Before you start building your deck or applying for a permit(s), it’s important to describe what your project is, figure out if you need any permits, and collect the information you need for your consultation and application.
 You can start by making sure your definition of your project is the same as the City of Austin’s definition.

 ---

 ## What is a deck?

-A deck is a platform-like structure without walls, often made of planks, that no one will be living on and is typically used for lounging or gathering.
+A deck is a platform-like structure without walls, often made of planks, that no one lives on and is typically used for lounging or gathering.

 [If this doesn't sound like your project, check out the General Process page](/projects/general-process).